AnOpenSauceDev/Methane-mod/Compatability.md

 # Methane Compatability Sheet
-Key: ✔ = works, ❌ = broken, ⚠ = incompatabilities/server only, 🔧 = workaround(s) implemented in code
+Key: ✔ = works, ❌ = broken, ⚠ = incompatabilities/server only, 🔧 = workaround(s) implemented in code, 🚧 = currently being tested

 this is a complete list of tested mods, mainly those i come across while using Methane.